 An enormous thank you is in order to, God, to my wife Rita, and to my family and friends.
 Thank you for taking time to stroll through my work, it is much appreciated.

 my hands | my soul | my mind

 My hands, my soul and my mind converge on each piece of work.
-The outcome is a sculpture or painting that triggers a tangible, personal emotional response.
+The outcome is a sculpture that triggers a tangible, personal emotional response.
 Best of all those emotions are shared, not isolated to the artist but the viewer as well.
 Inspiration arises, often without warning, from any number of life’s seemingly random scenes whether good or bad.
 After all, we are living in an ever evolving work created by The Greatest Artist of all.

 For metal art sculptures I find that fluid lines and almost limitless perspective really entice the eye to investigate, much like the curious environment that we occupy.
 Even if the work is linear, an appropriately applied patina or even applying additional metal can introduce motion that otherwise would leave the piece stagnant.
 Sculptures are often active but remain balanced and resolve themselves like a well composed song.
 I love to work with the various ferrous and non-ferrous metals like copper, steel, aluminum, and bronze.
-Occasionally combining these elements together alongside concrete and wood really give them life.
+Occasionally combining these elements together alongside concrete, stone and wood really give them life.
 A variety of heat or chemical processes helps me transform the work into something special.